saghul/pyuv/docs/refcount.rst

  * Timers: active when ticking
  * Sockets (TCP, UDP, Pipe, TTY): active when reading, writing or listening
  * Process: active until the child process dies
- * Idle, Prepare, Check, Poll: active once they are started
+ * Idle, Prepare, Check, Poll, FSEvent, FSPoll: active once they are started
- * FSEvent: active since it's run until it's closed (it has no stop method)
- * Async: always active, keeps a reference to the loop at all times
+ * Async: always active, until closed

-All handles have the `ref()` and `unref()` methods available in order to modify the default behavior.
+All handles have the `ref` read-write property available in order to modify the default behavior.
 These functions operate at the handle level (that is, the *handle* is referenced, not the loop) so if a handle is ref'd it will maintain the loop alive even if not active.